SeanWei0312/ECG_Acquisition_IC/README.md

-# SSCS Chipathon 2026 Project
+# ECG Acquisition IC

-This repository contains the working files for my SSCS Chipathon 2026 project.
-It is organized around the official Chipathon files, IC design, PCB design, simulation outputs, measurement results, Docker instructions, and project documentation.
+This repository contains the working files for an ECG acquisition integrated circuit developed for the SSCS Chipathon 2026 flow.
+The project combines system-level planning, GF180 analog IC schematics, device characterization data, simulation results, PCB planning, Docker setup notes, and the project report.

+## Project Focus

+The current design work is centered on the analog front end for ECG acquisition:

+- System-level ECG acquisition architecture and specifications.
+- Gm/Id characterization for GF180 NMOS and PMOS devices.
+- Single-ended two-stage OTA schematic development.
+- Planned expansion toward full differential OTA blocks, ADC integration, layout, PCB support, and measurement.

-## Upstream Repository
+## Upstream Chipathon Files

-The official Chipathon files were cloned from:
+The official Chipathon files are included under `2026-sscs-chipathon/` and were cloned from:

 [sscs-ose/sscs-chipathon-2026](https://github.com/sscs-ose/sscs-chipathon-2026)

+These files provide the workshop documentation, examples, resources, and IIC-OSIC-TOOLS Docker setup used for the design environment.

-## Project Structure
+## Repository Structure

 ```text
 .